openpracticelibrary/openpracticelibrary/content/practice/social-contract.md

 ## Don't do this

-Here's an example of a really bad social contract.
+Avoid building a social contract that encourages antagonistic, command-and-control behavior.
+Here's an example of a really bad social contract:

 - Core hours are 9am-7pm.
 The more time you spend at a desk, the more you'll accomplish.
 - Be more productive by juggling several projects at once.